tuanngocfun/ML-practices/README.md

 ## Overview

 An e-commerce organization aims to enhance customer experience by implementing a merchant rating system.
 This system will help customers decide which merchant provides better services by analyzing transaction and merchant data.
-As a Big Data Expert, your task is to develop this rating system.
+As a Big Data Expert, main task is to develop this rating system.

 ## Datasets